winesapOS/winesapOS/README.md

 3. The prompt will now say "New password".
 Enter a new password.
 4. The prompt will finally say "Retype new password".
 Enter the new password again.
 The password has been updated and the KDE Plasma desktop will now load.
 5. The first-time setup will eventually prompt to enter a new `root` password.

+Automatic TPM unlock for LUKS  is not used because it is not a portable solution.

 #### Release Builds